img-45

 Ph.D.: Stanford University 2008; Postdoc Fellow, Energy Biosciences Institute, UC Berkeley

-Currently: Asst.
-Professor, Penn State
+Currently: Associate Professor, Penn State

 Honors: NSF Grad Fellowship; Wilson Award for Cell & Molecular Biology